-You’ll find tickets to most of our gigs on the DICE app.
-Download it to reap the benefits, including handy features, low booking fees, the chance to get a refund on sold-out shows, and a waiting list if you just miss out on tickets to see your favourite artist.
-Or, simply go to What's On page and click 'Get tickets'.
+Simply go to our What's On page and click 'GET TICKETS'.
+Most shows on our site direct you to DICE and in a matter of minutes, you can download the DICE app to reap the benefits, including handy features, low booking fees, the chance to get a refund on sold-out shows, and a waiting list if you just miss out on tickets to see your favourite artist!

 Can I use DICE without a smartphone?

 You can indeed!
 You will still need a mobile phone so that we check that you are a real person.
-Just search for the event you want to purchase tickets for on our site, go to the 'more info' section and choose either 'downstairs standing' or 'balcony unreserved seating/standing' for the option to purchase tickets.
+Simply go to our What's On page and click 'GET TICKETS'.
 Enter your mobile phone number and DICE will send you a code which you then enter into the browser.
 Last but not least, you need to enter your payment details and the tickets are yours!
 On the night of the show, head to the venue with some photo ID and collect your tickets at the box office.